It almost seems impossible to live without credit cards, student loans, car payments, and all…

 Saving for making improvements to your home is often the least expensive route, but it’s not always possible.
 Thankfully, you have other options for financing!
 Our business is in home loans, so you might already guess, that’s the option we recommend, but you don’t have to take our word for it.

-These loans are financed by banks, credit unions, and a few online lenders.
+Banks, credit unions, and a few online lenders fund these types of loans.
 You’ll get a lump sum to pay for all the labor and materials for your home improvements, such as replacing your HVAC system or putting in a new pool.

 A home improvement loan is unsecured so you can expect a higher rate than you would with a secured loan.

 This loan is also an unsecured loan and is collateral-free.
 You can use the lump sum however you wish.
 You can upgrade your home and set some money aside for a vacation too.
 Or maybe pay down some debt.
 They are funded reasonably fast and don’t require any equity in your home either.

 However, a word of caution: the repayment period is usually shorter.
 This means that your monthly payment will likely be high.
 If you cannot afford to make high monthly payments, a personal line of credit may not be for you.